 For athletes who want to perform at their best, this is key.
 It is also the reason why many prefer CBD over THC products.

-Because CBD doesn’t directly bind with CB1 receptors like THC does, taking CBD supplements will NOT cause any temporary euphoric effects that adversely impact your:
+Because CBD doesn’t directly bind with CB1 receptors like THC does, using CBD products will NOT cause any temporary euphoric effects that adversely impact your:

 - Sensory awareness